venelin/PCMBase/cran-comments.md

 Hello,

-I am resubmitting the package after fixing the 1 NOTE about the non-standard directory docs and file cran-comments.md present in the built package (added to .Rbuildignore).
+I am resubmitting the package after fixing the 1 NOTE that there were no examples in the Rd pages.
+I've now written examples to the most important functions.
+Additional examples are available in the package web-site and vignettes.

+Previous notes:

 For running the rhub check I've used the command: